 Okay, obviously I’m not saying you should take out a mortgage just to get a free plane ticket!
 However if you happen to be in the process of taking out a mortgage, than you might as well score some free miles in the process.
 Here’s an example:

 But you should ONLY do this if the lender is also giving you the best interest rate.
 It would be foolish to choose a specific lender to get 25,000 miles and as a result of having a higher APR, pay $25,000 more over a 30-year period.

 #9.
 Try to win free travel

 Trips are a popular giveaway for contests, but rarely are they worth your time to enter.
-Tens of thousands or maybe even millions of entries for a prize that’s only worth a few thousand dollars.
+We’re talking tens of thousands or maybe even millions of entries for a prize that’s only worth a few thousand dollars.

 If you want to increase your chances at winning, then only bother with the contests where you have decent odds.
 Which ones have the best odds?
 Usually radio contests.
 Why?
 Because the entry pool is smaller.

 Think about it… a contest on Facebook may run 24/7 for months before it closes.
 How many entries will it receive during that time?
 A lot!
 Meanwhile, a radio contest may only select from people who call in at a specific time (i.e. if you’re caller 83 when you hear this song).
 I remember a friend of mine was telling me his aunt has won multiple trips and prizes from radio stations for this very reason – not many people participate (when compared to to contests that run 24/7).